zahlenhelfer/marp-terraform-course/PITCHME.md

 ## more attributes

-define EC2-Instance with
+create an EC2-Instance
 - add a subnet-id from your VPC
 - enable detailed monitoring
 - deploy a basic webserver
-- create two ec2-instances
+- create two of this configuration

 ![bg right 100%](assets/programming-code.jpg)

 ---

-# <!-- fit --> MOD 05 - from static to dynamic deployment code
+# <!-- fit --> MOD 06 - from static to dynamic deployment

 ---